A report on the forest therapy road "Yurikago no Komichi" in Shinjo Village , Okayama Prefecture : A relaxing hike to enjoy nature

 Implementation period: All year round

-Reservation: Reservations must be made by phone, fax or email at least one week prior to the desired date.
+Reservations: Must be made by phone, fax, or email at least one week prior to the desired date.

-*Guide fees, insurance fees, and management fees included.
+*Guidance fee, insurance fee, and management fee included.
 Capacity: 1 to 30 people

 Parking: Available